CSE404-Group1/documents/SRS.md

 ## Functional Requirement

 ### Centralized DATABASE:
 Centralized database system has been used as the major functional requirement.
 A centralized database is located, stored and maintained in a single location.
 Therefore, data integrity is maximized and data redundancy is minimized as it has the single storing place of all the data.
 It also implies that a given set of data has one primary record.
-This helps in maintaining of data as accurate and as consistent as possible and enhances data reliabilty.
+This helps in maintaining of data as accurate and as consistent as possible and enhances data reliability.
-Less complexity has arisen because of using centralized database as it is not based on hierarchial structure.
+Less complexity has arisen because of using centralized database as it is not based on hierarchical structure.